artperrin/facial-detection-case-study/README.md

 ### Secondly

-After having implemented a `face_alignment.py` program, I trained the model and run the tests on a total of 45 images:
+After having implemented a `face_alignment.py` program, I trained the model and ran tests on a total of 45 images:

 |True positive|True negative|False positive|False negative|
 | :----- | :----: | :----: | ------:|